cisco/mindmeld/docs/source/quickstart.rst

   {
-    "object-type": "stores", // name for the table of documents "popularity-field": "reviewstars", // name of the field (of type INTEGER or REAL) to be used for default popularity ranking
+    "object-type": "stores", // name for the table of documents "popularity-field": "default", // name of the field (of type INTEGER or REAL) to be used for default popularity ranking "fields": [
-    "fields": [
       {
         "old-name": "store_id", // name of field in the data source to be imported